-Beyond the sorting application, our A.I. based vision technology has the potential to monitor in real time the waste flow processed by waste treatment plants to allow its optimization, so that better economic, environmental and regulatory performance can be achieved.
+Beyond the sorting application, our A.I. based vision technology can monitor in real time the waste flow processed by waste treatment plants, to foster their operation so that better economic, environmental and regulatory performance can be achieved.

 RUBSEE monitoring system

 In a typical industry, the input raw materials are totally controlled, and all undergoing products are fully oversight in their way to become finished goods.

 However, the input of an urban Waste Treatment Plant or Material Recovery Facility is a highly variable and uncontrolled waste flow.
 Nowadays plants work without real time automatic information of the mix of materials they are processing or obtaining along the relevant points of their layout.